dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		sed -i -E 's/(>.+)( \[query=.+)/\1@pg_uq/' $i
 		done

-	After is done you can verify if the format is the correct
+	After it is done, you can verify if the format is the correct.

 		grep ">" 4471.fna

-* Now all these alignment are ready for ML tree inference
+* Now, all these alignments are ready for ML tree inference

-	Because of time restriction we are not going to run all `348` tree.
-I run this previously.
-As we learn before I use IQ-Tree for this.
+	Because of time restrictions, we are not going to run all `348` trees.
+I ran this previously.
+As we learned before, I use IQ-Tree for this.
 I run the following command for each tree.
-This is just so you know what I did.
+This is so that you know what I did.

-		iqtree -m MFP -s [alignment] -T 4 --seqtype DNA
+		iqtree -m MFP -s [alignment] -T 4 --seqtype DNA #Do not run this

 	The output of IQ-tree can be found here `/data_tmp/$USERNAME/output/04_analyses/00_iqtree`